 Today, Heap provides the foundation for their analysis by collecting user behavior without any instrumentation.
 Thanks to Heap’s automatic data collection and retroactive analysis, the team can now answer questions as they’re asked, without having to worry about writing any analytics code.

-In Michelle’s words, "we used to find ourselves having to de-prioritize analytics or even put deployments entirely on hold in order to make sure analytics were set up prior to launch.
-With Heap, we make no sacrifices when it comes to the robustness of our data."
+In the words of Optimization Analyst Michelle Ballen words, “we used to find ourselves having to de-prioritize analytics or even put deployments entirely on hold in order to make sure analytics were set up prior to launch.
+With Heap, we make no sacrifices when it comes to the robustness of our data.”

 One of the main ways that Casper continually moves the needle is by running A/B tests on every piece of site functionality and measuring test effectiveness in Heap.
 By integrating Heap and Optimizely data, Casper can see how all A/B and multivariate tests influence any user interaction